OlaProeis/ActionPad/BUILD.md

-# Building Shortcut Widget from Source
+# Building ActionPad from Source

-This guide explains how to build and install the Shortcut Widget with its C++ plugin for full functionality.
+This guide explains how to build and install ActionPad with its C++ plugin for full functionality.

 ## Prerequisites